DaftMobile/ReduKt/redukt-thunk/README.md

 // However, JobActionB and JobActionC are dispatched with `joinDispatchJob` in given order.
 // It means that their associated coroutines are executed sequentially
 ```

+It's worth to notice that `JoiningCoroutinesDispatchList` is a `CoThunkAction` so it's executed in foreground coroutine.

 `JoiningCoroutinesDispatchList` has a concurrency flag, that runs associated coroutines concurrently.